srigas/jaxKAN/README.md

 # jaxKAN

-A JAX-based implementation of Kolmogorov-Arnold Networks
+A JAX implementation of the original Kolmogorov-Arnold Networks (KANs), using the Flax and Optax frameworks for neural networks and optimization, respectively.

 ## Installation